garden-io/garden/docs/reference/providers/conftest-container.md

 ## Description

-This provider automatically generates [conftest modules](../module-types/conftest.md) for `container` modules in your project.
-A `conftest` module is created for each `container` module that includes a Dockerfile that can be validated.
+This provider automatically generates [conftest Test actions](../action-types/conftest.md) for `container` Builds in your project.
+A `conftest` Test is created for each `container` Build that includes a Dockerfile that can be validated.

 Simply add this provider to your project configuration, and configure your policies.
-Check out the below reference for how to configure default policies, default namespaces, and test failure thresholds for the generated modules.
+Check out the below reference for how to configure default policies, default namespaces, and test failure thresholds for the generated actions.

 Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).